Healing the mouth

 Eating & Drinking:

-Products to avoid for at least 3 days: Dairy products (ice cream, yoghurt, cheese, etc.), alcohol, cigarettes (nicotine in any form), and chemical products like teeth whitener.
+Products to avoid for at least 3 days: Dairy products only if not pasteurized (ice cream, yoghurt, cheese, etc.), hard alcohol, cigarettes (nicotine in any form), and chemical products like teeth whitener.

 Ice is allowed, but do not lick ice cubes.
 In the first few days following a tongue piercing, you should eat through a straw, ideally a nutritious soup or baby food.
+As soon possible eat normal food again.
 After every meal or drink, rinse your mouth out with still water that is low in mineral content (and use ProntoLind mouth wash, as described above).

 - Depending on the area, the initial healing of a surface piercing can take anywhere between 2 – 6 weeks, and up to 3 months for a complete recovery.
 A swelling of the lymph nodes in the first few weeks is completely normal.

 - At the beginning, make sure you have a professional piercer switch your jewelry to another size of ball, bar, or ring.

 - Never tape the piercing wound shut.
 Also avoid “wound” ointments, alcohol or chlorine-based disinfectants, hydrogen peroxide, and essential oils.

 - Saunas, sunbeds, steam baths, and any kind of swimming in pools should be avoided for two weeks.
 Exposure to sea water is allowed after 3-7 days.

 - It is normal for there to be a wound secretion around the pierced area (initially clear, then yellowish-brown, not to be confused with pus) and for it to become sebaceous.
 This is part of the healing process, and can be removed with ProntoLind Spray, or when showering.